 The Louvre Abu Dhabi vs. the Louvre Paris

-As for the Abu Dhabi Louvre Museum tickets and work hours, the museum is closed on Mondays; work hours are from 10:00 to 20:00 (from 10:00 to 22:00 on busy business days).
-Ticket costs 63 dirhams, including VAT.
-Ticket for the following visitors is 30 dirham:
+As for the Louvre Abu Dhabi Museum tickets and work hours, the museum is closed on Mondays; work hours are from 10:00 to 20:00 (from 10:00 to 22:00 on busy business days).
+The ticket costs 63 dirhams, including VAT.
+The ticket for the following visitors is 30 dirham:

 The entrance for children under the age of 13 is free.
 Another advantage of the Abu Dhabi Louvre Museum is its particular corner for children.
 Children can attend interactive workshops in these exhibitions focused on children aged 6-12, which is an excellent step to keep children ignoring the museum’s famous exhibits busy.

-You should visit Saadiyat Island, where the museum is located.
+You should visit Saadiyat Island, where the Louvre Abu Dhabi is located.
 If you are going to come here from Abu Dhabi, then come across Sheikh Khalifa Bridge following the road signs.
-Or, if you are traveling from Dubai, you will find the museum from the Sheikh Zaid Road to Saadiyat.
-It is worth to see the Arabic Louvre as much as its French partner, and it should be added to the “must-see” list.
+Or, if you are travelling from Dubai, you will find the museum from Sheikh Zayed Road to Saadiyat.
+It is worth seeing the Arabic Louvre as much as its French partner, and it should be added to the “must-see” list.